FWO: How do I complete the DMP section in my FWO application?

 - contractual restrictions (e.g. when you re-use data from a third party, the latter may not allow you to keep the data beyond the project’s lifetime)

 - practical obstacles

-4. If issues concerning research data are indicated in the ethics questionnaire of this application form, will those data require specific security measures; if yes, can they be put in place? (max.
+4. Are there issues concerning research data are indicated in the ethics questionnaire of this application form?
+Which specific security measures do those data require? (max.
 700 characters)

 To all personal or otherwise sensitive data (e.g. data from research with dual use potential, data that - if disclosed - could cause harm to endangered species, to vulnerable sites or groups, to public health and safety, etc.) stringent security measures relating to storage and access apply.
 Provide a short description of how this can be guaranteed by the project/the host institution.